Activists use the hashtag #zimbabweanlivesmatter to encourage global pressure on President Emmerson Mnangagwa’s government.

 Tens of thousands of people, from Jamaican reggae stars to U.S. rap and hip-hop musicians, have joined African celebrities, politicians and former presidents in tweeting with the hashtag.

 Tensions are rising anew in the once prosperous southern African country.
-Inflation is over 800%, as there are shortages of water, electricity, gas and bank notes and a health system collapsing under the weight of drug shortages and strikes by nurses and doctors.
+Inflation is over 800%, amid acute shortages of water, electricity, gas and bank notes and a health system collapsing under the weight of drug shortages and strikes by nurses and doctors.

-Revelations of alleged corruption related to coronavirus medical supplies led to the sacking of the health minister and further pressure on Mnangagwa.
+Revelations of alleged corruption related to COVID-19 medical supplies led to the sacking of the health minister and further pressure on Mnangagwa.

-His government has responded to the rising dissent with arrests, and there are allegations of abductions and torture.
+His government has responded to the rising dissent with arrests and alleged abductions and torture.

 Before July, few Zimbabweans knew about Jacob Ngarivhume, a fringe opposition politician.
 Then he went on social media to announce an anti-government protest planned for the end of July.